Ginsberg Center Spaces: Overview:

 The Ginsberg Center operates from the Madelon Pound House at 1024 Hill Street, an historic three-story home once the residence of Thomas Trueblood, Professor Emeritus of Public Speaking in the 1800s.

 We invite you to explore our indoor and outdoor spaces and consider us as a host for your next meeting or gathering.
-Spaces are typically available to students and student groups from Monday to Friday between 9AM and 8PM.
+Spaces are typically available to students and student groups from Monday to Friday between 9AM and 8PM, during the academic semesters.
+During academic breaks and the summer, the building hours are 8:30 - 4:30.
 Our community partners are also invited to contact us and explore opportunities to utilize our space during business hours.

 Take a tour of our space below and contact us with questions: